 Hinton St George, Somerset

-These days, most people come to Hinton St George because they’ve got a table booked at the pub, the Lord Poulett Arms, or because they’re going to the little teashop, the charmingly named Dorothy’s Tea Room.
-Well, if you’re going there for either of those reasons, allow a little time for a stroll around the streets because it’s a pleasant way to spend half an hour or so, looking at the Hamstone cottages and noticing the quaintly named backstreets – Gas Lane, Teapot Lane and Back Lane, with its Victorian almshouses.
+These days, most people come to Hinton St George because they’ve got a table booked at the pub, the Lord Poulett Arms, or because they want to watch the high jinks on Punky Night (more later).
+Both perfectly good reasons, and what you should allow a little time for is a stroll around the streets because it’s a pleasant way to spend half an hour or so, looking at the Hamstone cottages and noticing the quaintly named backstreets – Gas Lane, Teapot Lane and Back Lane, with its Victorian almshouses.

-Worth being around for is Punky night, held on the last Thursday in October.
+Punky Night; it's great fun and worth being around for.
+It's held on the last Thursday in October and what a spectacle it is!
 A Punky is a lantern made from a hollowed out mangold, with a candle inside it – like the pumpkins we make for Hallowe’en.
 The children of the village parade through the streets with their lanterns, and it’s all rather exciting, with a Punky King and Queen, and lots of people in fancy dress.
 The custom goes back to a time when women from the village went out across the fields with their punky lights, looking for their menfolk who were late home and slightly inebriated after a day at a local fair.